Model renderings: 4

 Amenhotep III tore down the pylon and "festival hall" of Thutmose II to construct the third pylon.
 His new pylon was situated east of the Thutmose II pylon, shrinking the area of the court between the temple's entrance and the fourth pylon.
 The western half of the pillared peristyle of Thutmose IV was disassembled.
 Four pillars from the peristyle were discovered in the northeast corner of this smaller court, suggesting that the eastern peristyle may have remained.
 Many of the blocks from this peristyle were used as construction fill in the king’s new constructions at the temple.

 A plan of the peristyle was not available when the model was constructed.
 The model version therefore was designed using photos of the reconstruction of the peristyle in the Open Air Museum and the plan of the location of the four existing columns at Karnak today (Carlotti 2001: pl.
 1).
-It should be emphasized that the exact layout and plan of the peristyle on the model is therefore highly hypothetical.
-As more information on this area becomes published, the model will need to be changed.

 A simple sandstone pattern was applied to most parts of the peristyle on the model.
 However, photographs from Karnak of the clear remains of painted stripes on the cornice and shaft of the pillars were used to add these colored details to the model.
 A small section of one of the relief scenes (showing some vertical lines at the top and the base lines for the scenes at the bottom) was copied and added to the model of each pillar to act as a placeholder, marking the general location of the scenes.
 Since the scenes on each pillar differ, it was decided not to place one scene on the model multiple times.
 Readers should refer to the photos from the reconstructed pillars at the Open Air Museum for examples of the original scenes.